 Burn Bans & Fireworks

 Information about fire-safety or air quality burn bans, firework regulations, burning yard waste, and helpful safety tips.
-The King County Fire Marshall does NOT issue "outdoor burning permits" for King County Residents.
+The King County Fire Marshal does NOT issue "outdoor burning permits" for King County Residents.
 Outdoor burning in King County requires a burn permit from your local fire district.

 Air quality burning is monitored and regulated by the Puget Sound Clean Air Agency.
 Current air quality burn ban status can be found on their web site.